cameron314/readerwriterqueue/README.md

 - Compatible with C++11 (supports moving objects instead of making copies)
 - Fully generic (templated container of any type) -- just like `std::queue`, you never need to allocate memory for elements yourself
+  (which saves you the hassle of writing a lock-free memory manager to hold the elements you're queueing)
 - Allocates memory up front, in contiguous blocks
 - Provides a `try_enqueue` method which is guaranteed never to allocate memory (the queue starts with an initial capacity)
 - Also provides an `enqueue` method which can dynamically grow the size of the queue as needed